evidentlyai/evidently/docs/book/get-started/tutorial-monitoring.md

 ### 1.3.
 Define metrics to log

 To capture data and model metrics, we use Evidently Reports and Test Suites.
 You need to define a Report and/or a Test Suite object and list the metrics or tests to include.
-You can pass optional parameters – such as set a drift detection method instead of a default choice.
+You can pass optional parameters – such as set a drift detection method instead of the [default](../reference/data-drift-algorithm.md) choice.

 {% hint style="info" %}
 **Test Suites and Reports.** We use the same syntax to log the data as when running Evidently Reports and Tests Suites ad hoc, for example, in a Jupyter notebook.
 Go through the [Quickstart](tutorial.md) if you need a refresher.